Mohammed Ibrahim Al Shaibani: Government roles

 Since 1998 Al Shaibani has held president's position with the Dubai Office, a private management entity for the Royal Family of Dubai.
 In this capacity, he represented the interests of the ruling family in London for eight years from 1999 to 2007.
 He currently oversees the functioning of this office from Dubai.

 Al Shaibani is also a member of the Executive Council, Government of Dubai, which was created in 2003 to support government authorities in maintaining the stability and organization of the emirate, in addition to developing its society and economy.

 Al Shaibani also serves as the vice chairman of the Supreme Fiscal Committee (SFC) of Dubai since its inception in 2007.
 This five-man committee supervises the Dubai Financial Support Fund.
 In 2008, Al Shaibani was appointed director general of The Ruler's Court, Government of Dubai, by Emiri decree issued by Sheikh Mohammed bin Rashid Al Maktoum, ruler of Dubai.
+On 20 September 2026, Abdulrahman Saleh Al Saleh was appointed acting director general of the Ruler's Court, succeeding Al Shaibani.

 Business involvement

-In 2008, Al Shaibani was appointed as chairman of the Board of Directors of Dubai Islamic Bank (DIB), an Islamic bank based in Dubai.
-DIB is also considered as the first bank in the world to apply Islamic principles in all its practices.
+In 2008, Al Shaibani was appointed chairman of the Board of Directors of Dubai Islamic Bank (DIB), an Islamic bank based in Dubai.
+On 23 September 2026, DIB announced that he had resigned as chairman and board member, effective 20 September.DIB is also considered as the first bank in the world to apply Islamic principles in all its practices.

 Al Shaibani signs with Aliko Dangote the acquisition of Dangote Cement by ICD in 2014.

-An Emiri decree issued in 2012 by Mohammed bin Rashid Al Maktoum, ruler of Dubai, reaffirmed Al Shaibani as CEO and executive director of the Investment Corporation of Dubai (ICD), the investment arm that consolidates the assets of the Government of Dubai.
+An Emiri decree issued in 2012 reaffirmed Al Shaibani as CEO and executive director of the Investment Corporation of Dubai (ICD), the investment arm of the Government of Dubai.
+In 2023, Decree No. 40 of 2023 reconstituted ICD's board and appointed Al Shaibani as its managing director.

 In 2010, Al Shaibani has been appointed as a member of the Board of Directors of Dubai World.

 In 2013, he served as the deputy chairman of the Higher Preparatory Committee of the World Expo 2020.

 After acquiring the entertainment resort Atlantis the Palm in 2013, ICD has purchased significant equity interest in the international firm that manages it, Kerzner International.
 This was followed by Al Shaibani replacing Sol Kerzner as the chairman of the international luxury hotels developer after the latter's retirement in April 2014.

 In January 2020, he was appointed chairman of Nakheel, a property developer in Dubai that has recently been named as a member of the higher committee of real estate announced by Mohammed bin Rashid Al Maktoum, Vice President and Ruler of Dubai.